Jessica McDonald: Early life

 Born in Phoenix, Arizona, McDonald is the daughter of Traci McDonald and Vince Myers.
-Her brother, Brandon McDonald, is also a professional soccer player who plays in Major League Soccer.
+Her brother, Brandon McDonald, was also a professional soccer player who played in Major League Soccer and for the Guam national team.
 She attended Cactus High School in Glendale, Arizona, where she played basketball all four years and ran track during her junior and senior years.
 In 2004 and 2006, she was a member of state championship basketball teams and was a first-team all-state and all-region selection.
 She was also a state champion and record holder in the 400 meters during her track and field career.
 She graduated Cactus High School as the school's record holder for the 100 meters, 200 meters, 400 meters, and 4 × 400 meter relay team.

 McDonald was a member of the Sereno Soccer club from 2000 to 2007 and helped the team win state championships each year she played for it.
 She helped lead Sereno to regional championships in 2003 and 2007, and placed second in the national championship in 2003.
 She played on the Surf Cup title-winning teams in 2005 and 2006.
 She was the MVP of the tournament in 2006.